 5.2.
-Approach of the problem
+Approach for the problem

-For calculating time constraints on protocol entities, we must consider, at once on a state n of TSST, one of its ingoing transitions and all its outgoing transitions (fig.10).
-In a first time, we consider the case where $out(n) \neq \{SAP_a\}$.
-In other words, the protocol entity PE_a (executing the ingoing transition) is different than PE_b which executes the outgoing transitions.
+For computing time constraints for protocol entities, for every pair of states n1 and n2 of TSST which are connected by a transition t(p), we must consider the ingoing transition of n1 and all outgoing transitions of n2 (Fig.10).
+In a first time, we consider the case where out(n2)={SAP_b} \neq in(n1)={SAP_a}.
+In other words, the protocol entity PE_a (executing the ingoing transition of n1) is different than PE_b (which executes the outgoing transitions of n2).